 He has served on political and scientific action committees and has

-advised Microsoft Corporation, the U.S. Army, the CIA, Sandia National
+advised Microsoft, the U.S. Army, the CIA, Sandia National

 groups and agencies.

 Greg’s latest novel is Quantico.
 There are many terrorism thrillers.
 But few if any are based in reality like this novel.
 Greg, who worked with the government outlining bio-terrorism initiatives, has come to know the men and women of the FBI.
 This book represents a future that’s closer than we realize.
 Watch Greg talk about Quantico on The Daily Show and also watch Terror Grips the Nation.
 Read Sci-fi writers join war on terror and listen to his interview on SFFaudio.com.

 His work has covered themes of galactic conflict (Forge of God books), artificial universes (Eon series), consciousness and cultural practices (Queen of Angels), and accelerated evolution (Blood Music, Darwin’s Radio, and Darwin’s Children).
 Greg, Gregory Benford, and David Brin also wrote a trilogy of prequel novels to Isaac Asimov’s famous Foundation trilogy with Greg credited for the middle book in the trilogy, Foundation and Chaos: The Second Foundation Trilogy.